The platform’s working groups

 Companies from any sector can participate.
 Many are already actively involved in the platform’s work.
 These companies will benefit in the future if their machines, storage systems, products, employees, suppliers, partner companies and customers are networked and able to exchange information in accordance with uniform standards.

-Working group on research and innovation
+Working group on technology and application scenarios

 Working group on the security of networked systems